apnadkarni/blt/man/comboeditor.rst

   Returns the number of characters in the text.

 *pathName* **undo**
+  Undoes the last change.
+The text and insertion cursor are reverted to what there were before the last edit.

 *pathName* **unpost**
   Unposts the *comboeditor* window so it is no longer displayed onscreen.
-If one or more lower level cascaded menus are posted, they are unposted too.
+If one or more lower level cascaded editors are posted, they are unposted too.

 *pathName* **withdraw**
   Returns the value associated with *item*.
-The value is specified by the menu item's **-value** option.  *Item* may be a label, index, or tag, but may not represent more than one menu item.
+The value is specified by the editor item's **-value** option.  *Item* may be a label, index, or tag, but may not represent more than one editor item.

 *pathName* **xview moveto** fraction
-  Adjusts the horizontal view in the *comboeditor* window so the portion of the menu starting from *fraction* is displayed.  *Fraction* is a number between 0.0 and 1.0 representing the position horizontally where to start displaying the menu.
+  Adjusts the horizontal view in the *comboeditor* window so the portion of the editor starting from *fraction* is displayed.  *Fraction* is a number between 0.0 and 1.0 representing the position horizontally where to start displaying the editor.

 *pathName* **xview scroll** *number* *what*
   Adjusts the view in the window horizontally according to *number* and